 Ensure that your directory has at least as many Azure AD Premium P2 licenses as you have:

 - Member users who can request an access package.

-- Member and guest users who request an access package.
+- Member users who request an access package.

-- Member and guest users who approve requests for an access package.
+- Member users who approve requests for an access package.

 Azure AD Premium P2 licenses are not required for the following tasks:

 - No licenses are required for users with the Global Administrator role who set up the initial catalogs, access packages, and policies, and delegate administrative tasks to other users.

 - No licenses are required for users who have been delegated administrative tasks, such as catalog creator, catalog owner, and access package manager.